 Likewise, if you live in a home where hair is frequently left on the floor (think a house full of long-haired people or pets), you may end up clogging the beater bar over time.
 And while you can clean it, not all vacuums are designed in a way that makes this undesirable task easy to accomplish.

 The biggest difference between a vacuum with a beater bar versus other types of vacuums is the presence or absence of a beater bar.
-A beater bar is a standard component on a conventional vacuum because it’s designed to agitate carpeting to help lift dirt so that it gets sucked into the vacuum.
+A beater bar is a standard component of a conventional vacuum because it’s designed to agitate carpeting to help lift dirt so that it gets sucked into the vacuum.
 And for most low or medium-pile carpeting, it’s an effective design concept.

 But as we mentioned, the beater bar can be problematic for hard floors and high-pile carpeting.
 Likewise, if long hair is a common component in your regular floor debris or dirt, a beater bar can become a serious pain that needs to be routinely cleaned — usually manually.
+That’s why, if you have a shaggy carpet or long-haired cats, an upholstery brush is the way to go.
+An upholstery brush helps ensure that cat hair and other debris are removed without damaging your carpets.

 Aside from the lack of a beater bar, you’ll find that vacuums without them come in a variety of configurations and can be similar to beater bar vacuums.
 For example, many beater bar-free models still allow you to adjust suction, come with attachments, and can be found in stick, upright, robotic, and canister formats.
 Our list of the best robot vacuum for hardwood floors can provide the options you’re seeking.